Last updated: 2026-04-13

 The Bottom Line

-Both Cursor and Qodo (formerly Codium) are capable AI coding tools, but they serve different needs.
-Cursor scores higher (95/100 vs 82/100) and excels in ai-native development and code refactoring.
-The choice depends on your specific workflow, team size, and technical requirements.
+Cursor and Qodo (formerly Codium) each serve different needs.
+Cursor scores higher (95/100 vs 82/100) and tends to excel in AI-Native Development and Code Refactoring.
+The right pick depends on your workflow, team size, and technical constraints.

-Choose Qodo (formerly Codium) if: you prioritize test generation and code quality and don't mind a slightly lower score for specialized features.
+Choose Qodo (formerly Codium) if: you prioritize Test Generation and Code Quality and accept a slightly lower headline score for its specialized fit.